Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Introduction

-In this paper, we leverage the disparity definitions proposed by \cite{CherianCandes2024} to create a framework that covers general group disparity scenarios.
+In this paper, we leverage the disparity definitions proposed by \citep{CherianCandes2024} to create a framework that covers general group disparity scenarios.
 Since our disparities are based on model outputs, the ELFA framework remains model-agnostic.
 We construct empirical likelihood ratio statistics whose limiting distributions are chi-squared, enabling the construction of rigorous confidence intervals.
 We also extend the framework to accommodate inequality-constrained null hypotheses and provide theoretical guarantees for Type I and II errors.
 Our framework performs two core functions: (1) certification and (2) flagging.
 The former verifies model fairness by checking whether zero falls within the confidence interval.
 The latter discover discriminated groups through the Benjamini-Hochberg (BH) procedure.
 Simulation studies demonstrate that ELFA more closely approximates nominal confidence levels and significantly reduces computational time compared to bootstrap alternatives.
+It is also more robust to skewed data than the standard $T$-test.
 Finally, an empirical analysis of the COMPAS dataset reveals that the algorithm exhibits higher positive prediction rates for African-American males (specifically those under 25) compared to Caucasians, while Caucasian females receive a rate lower than the average.

 The primary contributions of this paper are summarized as follows:

 \begin{itemize} \item \textbf{Methodological innovation:} We introduce the ELFA framework, a novel approach based on empirical likelihood for fairness auditing.
 This framework operates without requiring model-specific or distributional assumptions, ensuring robustness and broad applicability to complex, real-world scenarios.
 Notably, ELFA provides a unified treatment for diverse group fairness disparity metrics and offers flexible auditing procedures tailored to specific application contexts.